-Kapuaiwa Grove (see more photos, view panorama) on Molokai's south shore is one of Hawaii's oldest coconut groves.
+Kapuaiwa Grove (view panorama) on Molokai's south shore is one of Hawaii's oldest coconut groves.
 The first coconuts were planted here in the 1860s by King Kamehameha V. Back then, coconut trees encompassed about 10 acres (40,468 sq. m) of land.
 Today, only a few hundred coconut trees remain at the grove.

 Because of the danger that coconuts could fall from the trees and cause harm, signs have been posted that warn visitors about the dangers of falling coconuts.
 A military bunker still rests at the edge of Kapuaiwa Grove, a sad memory of World War II.